Yassa9730/Exoplanets-Analysis/docs/data_cleaning_log.md

     - The dataset contains metadata, wihch we handled by skippnig 96 rows.
     - Data types are a mix of `float64`, `int64`, and `object`.

+### Missing Value Handling
+- Dropped columns with more than 50% missing values.
+- Filled numeric columns with the median.
+- Filled categorical columns with "unkown."